-The accompanying consolidated financial statements of Sona Nanotech Inc. (formerly "Stockport Exploration Inc.") (the "Company") have been prepared by the Company's management.
+The accompanying consolidated financial statements of Sona Nanotech Inc. (the "Company") have been prepared by the Company's management.
 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and contain estimates based on management's judgment.
 Internal control systems are maintained by management to provide reasonable assurances that assets are safeguarded and financial information is reliable.